Adversarial Detection of Flash Malware: Limitations and Open Issues: Feature and Learning Vulnerability

 This notion can also be motivated in formal terms, similarly to the risk analysis reported in~\cite{biggio15-mcs}.
 From a Bayesian perspective, learning algorithms assume an underlying (though unknown) distribution $p(\vct x, y)$ governing the generation of benign ($y=-1$) and malicious ($y=+1$) data, and aim to minimize the classification error $E(f) = \mathbb{E}_{(\vct x, y) \sim p } \ell( y, f(\vct x))$, where $\mathbb{E}$ is the expectation operator, $\ell$ is the zero-one loss, and $f$ is the classification function returning the predicted class label (\ie, $\pm 1$).
 Let us denote the optimal classifier achieving the minimum (Bayesian) error on $p$ with $f^\star$.
-It is clear that, if there is no \emph{evidence} $p(\vct x)$ of (training) data in some regions of the feature space (usually referred to as \emph{blind spots}), such regions can be arbitrarily classified by $f^\star$ as either benign or malicious with no impact on the classification error (the expectation on $p$ will be anyway zero in those regions).
+It is clear that, if there is no \emph{evidence} $p(\vct x)$ of (training) data in some regions of the feature space (usually referred to as \emph{blind spots}), such regions can be arbitrarily classified by $f^\star$ as either benign or malicious with no impact on the classification error (the expectation on $p$ will be in any case zero in those regions).
 This is precisely the underlying reason behind the vulnerability of learning algorithms to blind-spot evasion.

-Within this setting, evasion attacks can be indeed thought as a manipulation of the input samples $\vct x$ through a function $a(\vct x)$, which essentially introduces a deviation from the source distribution $p(\vct x, y)$.
-By denoting with $E_{a}(f) = \mathbb{E}_{(\vct x, y) \sim p } \ell( y, f(a(\vct x)))$ the error of the classifier $f$ on the manipulated samples, with $f^\prime$ the optimal (Bayesian) classifier on such manipulated data, we can compute the increase in the classification error of $f^\star$ on the manipulated data as:
+Within this setting, evasion attacks can be conceived as a manipulation of the input samples $\vct x$ through a function $a(\vct x)$, which essentially introduces a deviation from the source distribution $p(\vct x, y)$.
+By denoting with $E_{a}(f) = \mathbb{E}_{(\vct x, y) \sim p } \ell( y, f(a(\vct x)))$ the error of the classifier $f$ on the manipulated samples, with $f^\prime$ the optimal (Bayesian) classifier on such manipulated data, we can compute the increase in the classification error of $f^\star$ on the manipulated data as the following:

 The first term is the increase in Bayesian error before and after the attack (which characterizes the vulnerability of the feature representation), while the second represents the classification error reducible by retraining on the attack samples (\ie, the vulnerability of the learning algorithm).